Let Routines be the Boss

 Without consistent routines, adults must become the boss, because children depend on them to know how to prepare for an upcoming event.
 This puts the agency in the adults’ hands, and can invite power struggles, passivity, or anxiety in children and adolescents (adolescents are especially prone to power struggles if the adult is the boss) when cooperation and teamwork are needed.

 A few years ago, I was asked to observe an elementary teacher.
 She was having difficulty with the lunch transitions.
-There was a lot of misbehavior from the children, and the lead teacher was concerned that her assistant seemed to be passive.
-After observing for a few days, it became clear what was promoting the misbehavior.
+There was a lot of misbehavior from the children, and the teacher felt the environment was becoming unsafe.
+After observing lunch for a few days, it became clear what was inviting the misbehavior.
 Each day both the transition and the preparation for the transition looked different.
 One day, the class skipped their morning cleanup routine and went right to lunch, so that the teacher could finish a lesson.
-The next day, the teacher started lunch about 15 minutes late, and the children needed to eat quickly before going outside.
-On the third day, the teacher and her assistant followed the routine that they had set up at the beginning of the year, but they had to do a lot of directing and reminding.
-The power struggles in the children and the passivity in the assistant were visible.
+The next day, lunch started 15 minutes late, and the children needed to eat quickly before going outside.
+On the third day, the class followed the routine that was set up at the beginning of the year, but the teacher had to do a lot of directing and reminding.
+As she directed and reminded, the assistant teacher became more passive.
+Some children followed the teacher’s directions, and others did not.

 While this example took place at school, the same dynamic can take place at home!
 So, how do we let routines be the boss?
 Here are some suggestions for creating successful routines to help children develop independence, cooperation, responsibility, and problem-solving skills: